 The BB 10 Experience

 First off, let’s start from where BlackBerry 10 starts.
 When you go to that website on your iPhone, you’re actually taken to a guided tour – a short one, nevertheless.
 It’s not like you’re going to view a live version of the new OS but it’s more of a guided tour.

 I was put off by this but it must be because I went in with some expectations of a real-time experience like the one you have on Canonical’s Ubuntu live-website.

 Nevertheless, you should check it out.
 It’s pretty interesting if not very impressive.

 So What’s Really Interesting About BB 10?

-1).
-BlackBerry Hub: BlackBerry is tooting its “Hub” and frankly, this is a neat feature that puts all the things that require your attention under one roof.
+BlackBerry is tooting its Hub and frankly, this is a neat feature that puts all the things that require your attention under one roof.
 The BlackBerry Hub can be configured so that it lists things that are of your preference.
-Email, BBM, Calendar events, schedules and notifications from across the board – everything's in one place so you don't have to throw yourself on all the apps.
+Email, BBM, Calendar events, schedules and notifications from across the board – everything’s in one place, so you don’t have to throw yourself on all the apps.

-3).
-Time Shift: A Smart Camera Feature: Oh this is interesting really.
+Oh, this is interesting really.
 The camera is supposedly featuring a new Time Shift feature which lets you pick the best frame of your photo.
-The tour just gives a tiny glimpse of what the feature is capable of but it would be really interesting to check that out.
+The tour just gives a tiny glimpse of what the feature is capable of but it would be exciting to check that out.